lightning/bolts/02-peer-protocol.md

 In general, a node offers HTLCs for two reasons: to initiate a payment of its own, or to forward another node's payment.
 In the forwarding case, care must be taken to ensure the *outgoing* HTLC cannot be redeemed unless the *incoming* HTLC can be redeemed.
-The following requirements ensure this is always true:
+The following requirements ensure this is always true.

 The respective **addition/removal** of an HTLC is considered *irrevocably committed* when: